Thinkersbluff/dgus-reloaded_klipper/README.md

 Given both points 1 and 2 above, negotiating a common standard interface in both versions of DGUS-Reloaded was not a practical option.

 ## Is This Klipper Fork Using the latest Klipper3D/master version?
-Sort of...
+No
-As of Jan 2023:
+As of 3 April 2024:
-- the latest release of Klipper is 0.11.0, available 28 Nov 2022.
-- the Desuuuu fork was last updated with Klipper 0.10.0, available 29 Sept 2022.
-- On 25 Jan 2023, Thinkersbluff was able to update the Klipper in this fork to 0.11.0, by merging this repo with [another fork of Klipper3D/Master maintained by gbkwiatt](https://github.com/gbkwiatt/klipper)
+- Thinkersbluff is no longer able to merge the updates into this repo, from [another fork of Klipper3D/Master maintained by gbkwiatt](https://github.com/gbkwiatt/klipper), without conflicts.
+- The pre-built klipper.bin files available here DO, however, do continue to work with the latest Klipper v0.12.0

-Worst-case, however, this solution may someday be limited to exploiting [the features and capabilities of Klipper at the last release with which we were able to merge without conflict](https://github.com/Thinkersbluff/dgus-reloaded_klipper/blob/DGUS-ReloadedForCR6/docs/Releases.md). e.g. At some future release of Klipper, changes to the klipper.bin or Make Menuconfig functionality may render non-functional the pre-built klipper.bin files available here.
+At some future release of Klipper, changes to the klipper.bin or Make Menuconfig functionality may no longer work with the pre-built klipper.bin files available here.

-Unfortunately, Moonraker flags installations of this repo (e.g. by configuring KIAUH to install Klipper from this repo instead of from the Klipper3D/Master github) as being "Invalid".
-That means that either:
-1. We have to keep merging this version with the Klipper3D/master repo and manually updating our systems, OR
-2. We need to be able to install DGUS-Reloaded (t5uid1) into the ~/klipper/klippy/extras folder and let Moonraker maintain our Klipper installation from the Klipper3D/master github.

-## Should I Install the Modified Klipper From This Repo?
+## Can I Install the Modified Klipper From This Repo?
-You certainly could, but I don't.
+You certainly could, but I don't recommend it.

 When I first created this repo, I did not yet know whether users of any particular motherboard would need to create their own klipper.bin file.
 Now, we know that the same klipper.bin file works on all 3 of the Creality boards, and the firmware.bin file works on the BTT SKR CR6 board, so we do NOT need to install the modified Klipper files.